-Beyond the Core SEO Signals
+Beyond SEO Basics

 DO NOT USE another website’s content.
 Google has indexed millions of web pages and can cross-check content very quickly.
 If the website crawlers read content on your site that was first published elsewhere, Google will likely reduce your page rank in favor of the original owner.

-Don’t skip out on how much content you place on your website either.
-Content length is a big factor.
-That doesn’t mean every page you have needs to be crammed with content.
-But, if you have quality content that is longer than your competition’s, Google will probably give your site a boost.
+If you have quality content that is longer than your competition’s, Google will probably give your site a boost.

 You can even try typing a keyword into the Google search bar and see what comes up from auto-suggest.
 This is a useful tool to see what keywords searchers have actually used in Google.

 Optimizing your videos properly can help with search ranking as well.
-YouTube is owned by Google, so Google tends to prioritize YouTube videos over other video sharing platforms.
+YouTube is owned by Google, so Google tends to prioritize YouTube videos over other video-sharing platforms.
 Creating a YouTube channel for all your videos creates an additional resource for your web visitors that can enhance their experience.

-Dwell Time and Click Through Rate
+Dwell Time and Click-Through Rate

-A high Click Through Rate (CTR) from the search page to your website suggests to Google that the information on your website is worthwhile.
+A high Click-Through Rate (CTR) from the search page to your website suggests to Google that the information on your website is worthwhile.
 More clicks to your website compared to how often your competitor’s website is clicked in similar searches indicate quality.
-This is a trust signal Google uses to determine the value of the information provided onsite.
+This is a trust signal Google uses to determine the value of the information provided on site.